xetorthio/nginx-upstream-idempotent/README.md

 The Nginx idempotent module will avoid retying with POST requests.

+## Note
+This issue is fixed on Nginx 1.9.13.
+This module should not more requird for futur version.

 ## Installation

 You'll need to re-compile Nginx from source to include this module.